 Obligations for accepting new patients

 College policies on accepting new patients vary across the country, but generally require that specialists accept new patients on a first-come, first-served basis, free from discrimination.
+They also generally require that specialists take a number of factors into account, including the following:

-- urgency and clinical need
+- urgency and clinical need.

-- wait lists
+- wait lists.

-- scope of practice and clinical competence
+- scope of practice and clinical competence.

 Urgency and clinical need

-The College of Physicians and Surgeons of Alberta, for instance, says, “A regulated member must provide care to the best of his or her ability to a patient in an urgent medical situation where no other regulated member is providing care, regardless of whether a physician-patient relationship has been established.”3
+College policies often advise specialists to address urgent or emergent situations similarly.
+For example, in its policy on accepting new patients, the College of Physicians and Surgeons of Alberta states, “A regulated member must provide care to the best of his or her ability to a patient in an urgent medical situation where no other regulated member is providing care, regardless of whether a physician-patient relationship has been established.”

 Wait lists

 Managing a wait list and prioritizing appointments can be a significant part of a specialist's practice as new patients in various stages of illness are accepted and added to the list, and patients currently on the list experience changes in their condition.
-Some Colleges direct specialists to take relevant factors into account when prioritizing and monitoring wait lists, for instance the patient’s condition, and social factors that can influence health outcomes (e.g. housing, food security, employment, income).4
+Some Colleges direct specialists to take relevant factors into account when prioritizing and monitoring wait lists, for instance the patient’s condition, and social factors that can influence health outcomes (e.g. housing, food security, employment, income).

 Effective communication and understanding between the referring physician, the consulting physician, and the patient are valuable in managing a wait list.
 For instance, it should be clear to everyone who is the most responsible physician at all times, including when patients are waiting to be seen by a specialist.
 Patients need to know who to contact if their condition changes.